Last Updated on 3 December, 2020 by Veronica

 Traditional music and entertainment on the train to Puno

-We ate wonderfully, they were all typical dishes.
-They gave you a choice if you wanted a vegetarian, which looks like it’s fashionable in South America. this is my dessert photo, yummy!
+We ate wonderfully; they were all typical dishes.
+However, they gave you a choice if you wanted a vegetarian, which looks like it’s fashionable in South America. this is my dessert photo, yummy!

-About five o’clock in the afternoon, we had tea with some snacks.
+We had tea with some snacks at about five o’clock in the afternoon.
 The tea was made completely natural and delicious.

 This train journey was able to be made thanks to a collaboration with Perurail.
-My opinion about the train trip to Puno is totally sincere and I recommend it because I found it a nice experience that I would repeat again.
+Therefore, my opinion about the train trip to Puno is totally sincere, and I recommend it because I found it a nice experience that I would repeat.

 - 12 days Peru Itinerary